nikitalm8/Search4FacesAPI/README.md

 ## Usage

 With ``SearchClient`` you can easily find social media profiles with similar faces.
-It is a great tool for finding duplicates, finding people, and more.'
+It is a great tool for finding duplicates, finding people, and more.

 ## Documentation